AngleProtocol/angle-docs/merkl/introduction.md

 If there is a liquidity manager or another smart contract not natively supported by Merkl that holds LP tokens of the pool you are incentivizing, it will be eligible to rewards like any other liquidity provider.
 If the contract is not able to deal with token rewards (by forwarding them to another address distributing it to underlying stakeholders for example), then these rewards may be lost.
 If rewards sent through Merkl remain unclaimed for a period of more than 1 year, we reserve the right to recover them.

 To avoid this kind of situation, the Merkl system lets you blacklist addresses which should be excluded from the reward distribution.
 If 10 tokens of a distribution should go to a blacklisted LP address, they will be split between the other LPs.

-If one contract is blacklisted, contract shares owned by any other contract or EOA (secondary holders) will not be eligible to receive incentives on those deposited assets.
-If `alice` deposited 1 token on the blacklist contract and 1 token directly on the pool, she will be only incentivise on 1 token.
+If one contract is blacklisted, then addresses (whether they are EOAs or other contracts) associated to this contract will not be eligible to rewards.
+If for instance a liquidity management solution is blacklisted, then people who deposited in this liquidity management solution will not be able to receive rewards from the management solution.
+These secondary holders may still receive rewards if they provide liquidity through other means of the pool.

 ### ⏳ Distribution Epochs